 Join our guided Atlanta tours for an accessible, educational experience!

-For instance, try the the Grant Park food tour and taste 8 dishes at 3 local food stops.
+For instance, try the Grant Park food tour and taste 8 dishes at 3 local food stops.
 The tour covers 1.2 miles, including a peek at Historic Oakland Cemetery.
 Additionally, share dietary restrictions in advance and our restaurant partners can adjust the tasting to your needs.

 Or, opt for the King Historic District tour.
 On this tour, learn about the people and places that inspired Dr. Martin Luther King, Jr. See the Historic Ebenezer Baptist Church as well as Dr. and Mrs. King’s memorials.